QmelZ/hackustry/README.md

     * will improve code quality
     * will also fix the code being too messy
     * groovy closures are amazing
+- Add Bundle Support
+    * translatable cheats wow
+    * i mean it would help
+    * most likely with the groovy version

 ## Credits
 * Some people who helped me with the code while making the large v4 update: